The Miniature Schnauzer is a small German breed. They are well known for their wiry coats and thick whiskers.

 Signs of heart disease include a low heart rate, fluid build-up, coughing, fatigue, weakness, or a particular rushing sound in the heartbeat.

-A veterinarian can help you develop a plan to prevent heart disease.
-Weight control is needed, and in severe cases surgery may be warranted.
+A vet can help you make a plan to prevent heart disease.
+Weight control is needed.
+In worst cases surgery is warranted.

 If your dog is having seizures, clear furniture that might harm her and otherwise seizure-proof your home.